File Uploads

 • When a file is selected, the browser runs a JS snippet that sends it over to the server:

-• The server receives data as it arrives, catching MG_EV_READ events.
-It parses for an HTML message, detects file length, and when the last piece is received, sends a response.
+• The server receives data as it arrives, catching MG_EV_READ events; when the last piece is received, saves the file.

 The source code for this example is available at examples/file-upload-single-post

-Note that we discourage the use of this method; as the client might send using chunked mode.
-Use multiple POSTs instead.
+Note that we discourage the use of this method unless we can control the client; as it might send using chunked mode.
+In such a case, use multiple POSTs instead.

 Binary upload, multiple POSTs